Learning electron densities in the condensed phase

 Using the regression formula of Eq.~\eqref{eq:weights} with the projections of an \textit{all-electron} density directly would result in the major portion of the learning effort being spent on reproducing the core-density peaks at the nuclear positions, especially when considering structures that include heavy atoms.
 According to Kato's theorem,~\cite{kato1957} however, the form of these peaks in the vicinity of the nuclei is uniquely determined by the nuclear charge, so that one can expect the core-electron contributions to be generally constant across the dataset.
 To allow the regression to focus solely on the chemically-driven variations of the density field, we provide a baseline value for the vector of density projections $\textbf{w}_{N}$.
-By averaging just the isotropic ($\lambda=0$) coefficients across the dataset, we obtain a sparse vector of average density coefficients $\bar{\textbf{c}}$ which is used to define the baseline value for the density projections using $\bar{\textbf{w}}=\textbf{S}\bar{\textbf{c}}$.
+By averaging just the isotropic ($\lambda=0$) coefficients across the dataset (since all other terms must average to zero for random rotations of the training structures), we obtain a sparse vector of average density coefficients $\bar{\textbf{c}}$ which is used to define the baseline value for the density projections using $\bar{\textbf{w}}=\textbf{S}\bar{\textbf{c}}$.
 Then, after predicting the variation of the density coefficients $\Delta\textbf{c}_{N}$ relative to this baseline using Eq.~\eqref{eq:coeffs_approx}, the precomputed mean density components $\bar{\textbf{c}}$ are added back to yield the final all-electron density prediction.

 From a computational point of view, while the kernel is diagonal across the different types of basis functions $(an\lambda)$, the overlap matrix $\mathbf{S}_{{N}{N}}$ couples these basis functions together, so that the regression in Eq.~\eqref{eq:weights} must be performed on the entire vector of density projections $\mathbf{w}_{N}$.
-This follows directly from the non-orthogonality of the multi-centered -- and hence over-complete -- basis set used to expand the electron density as in Eq.~\eqref{approx_rho}.
+This follows directly from the non-orthogonality of the multi-centered basis set used to expand the electron density as in Eq.~\eqref{approx_rho}.
 Unlike orthogonal approaches,~\cite{Brockherde2017} this method must deal with regression matrices which quickly become very large with an increasing number of sparse environments $M$ or basis functions.
 This technical downside is compensated by the great transferability and data-efficiency of the SALTED model, which results from the adoption of a local and symmetry-adapted representation of the scalar field.